 I apologize for not blogging in awhile.
-I have been accepted into a teaching program at my local university and have been plugging my hours away attending class, reading, and completing homework, while working two jobs.
+I have been accepted into a teaching program at my local university and have been plugging my hours away attending class, reading, and completing homework while working two jobs.

 So its football season, and I wanted to bring up football players that have been making the news.
-Two I can think off the top of my head are Ray Rice, suspended running back of the Baltimore Ravens, and Adrian Peterson, running back, for the Minnesota Vikings.
+Two I can think off the top of my head is Ray Rice, suspended running back of the Baltimore Ravens, and Adrian Peterson, running back, for the Minnesota Vikings.

 I have been spanked and slapped throughout my life.
 Hell, I still get slapped by my mother after I talk back to her.
-Looking back, there were instances where I deserved it, since I was being bratty and wanted things my way.
+Looking back, there were instances where I deserved it since I was being bratty and wanted things my way.
 I don’t blame my parents for spanking because they too were spanked.

 Back in the past, it was accepted to spank or slap your kid when they were being disrespectful.
 My relatives and some of my friends growing up were whipped if their behavior was out of shape.